 Luckily, the best solar generator kits in what we class as the ‘mid range’ category are going to offer you something pretty optimal here, particularly when it comes to striking that balance between capacity and power output and actual physical footprint.

-These solar generator kits are going to serve you well if you’re looking for a system that’s still small enough to relocate and move around when necessary (including packing in a larger car or vehicle), but are going to deliver a sufficient level of power to let you run larger devices and appliances in the event of a power outage situation.
+These portable solar generator kits are going to serve you well if you’re looking for a system that’s still small enough to relocate and move around when necessary (including packing in a larger car or vehicle), but are going to deliver a sufficient level of power to let you run larger devices and appliances in the event of a power outage situation.

 This solar generator kit captures and stores enough energy to power up a range of devices from small items such as phones, laptops, and lights, through to higher consumption appliances like fridges and power tools.

-Utilizing the Goal Zero Yeti 1400 Lithium Portable Power Station means this generator combination offers an ultra-high-capacity electric generator that delivers highly portable power wherever and whenever you need it.
+Utilizing the Goal Zero Yeti 1400 Lithium Portable Power Station means this solar generator combination offers an ultra-high-capacity electric generator that delivers highly portable power wherever and whenever you need it.

 Getting started with this kit couldn’t be easier, simply plug the Boulder 100 Solar Panel Briefcase directly into Yeti 1400 Lithium Power Plant and you’re ready to start collecting and storing power for use when needed.

-Power storage in this solar generator kit comes from the excellent Yeti 1400 battery-powered generator.
+Power storage in this portable solar generator kit comes from the excellent Yeti 1400 battery-powered generator.
 This unit provides a clean and quiet alternative to conventional 2000W gas-powered generators, utilizing an inverter that produces a comparable continuous output of 1500W, and almost twice this in surge capability 3000W, both of which you’re going to want for running high-power devices like refrigerators and other large household appliances.

 The Yeti 1400 offers a 1425 watt-hour capacity with a variety of high-power AC, USB, and 12V outputs on the device itself which mean it’s capable of running up to 10 connected devices simultaneously.
 In terms of the solar collection capabilities of this kit, the Boulder 100 Solar Panel Briefcase is a great partner for the Yeti 1400, allowing a highly portable solar panel system totaling 100 watts of highly-efficient monocrystalline solar cells.